yannlemos/yannlemos.com/content/mentorships.md

 - <b>"I want to learn game development with you, but I’m a total beginner."</b>I'm really glad you found something you're so interested in.
 However, I'd recommend doing your first steps by following Youtube tutorials, like the ones offered freely by [Brackeys](https://www.youtube.com/@Brackeys).
 A mentorship is an expensive commitment and I believe it's best to take this leap when you're at the point of "Ok, I like this, I really want to do this and it's time to go beyond tutorials."
 I also recommend learning in [Godot](https://godotengine.org/), which is a free and open-source game engine, and my tool of choice for making games.

 - <b>"I have some experience, but I want to learn game development with you".</b> Then you'll be super welcome in my group mentorship!
-I suggest signing up to the collective mentorship ($200).
+I suggest signing up to the collective mentorship ($100).
+We'll work in the Godot game engine.

-- <b>"I have some experience, but want to learn game development with you and I prefer a more personalized approach".</b> I'll be happy to guide you!
+- <b>"I have some experience, but want to learn game development with you and I prefer a more personalized approach and/or don't want to work with Godot".</b> I'll be happy to guide you!
 I suggest signing up to the personal mentorship ($200).
+We'll work with the game engine of your choice.

 - <b>"I'd love to learn with you but I don't have the financial means.
 Is there any scholarship or discount available?"</b> Unfortunately no, not at the moment.
 I really want to open pro-bono slots, but it's not feasible financially for me at the moment.
 It's one of my priorities though, and I hope to make it into a reality by the end of 2025.
 Sign up to my newsletter in the home page so you can notified when I'm able to offer it!